UP vs PUN Dream11, Vivo Pro Kabaddi: All You Need to Know

 Also Read:

+- LIVE PKL, VIVO Pro Kabaddi League 2022-23: Patna, U Mumba, Delhi, Jaipur, Paltan in Action in TRIPLE Header Show

-- DEL vs JAI Dream11 Team Prediction Vivo Pro Kabaddi League: Captain, Vice-Captain, Playing Teams of Match 57 Between Dabang Delhi KC and Jaipur Pink Panthers at Shree Kanteerva Indoor Stadium, Bengaluru at 8:30 PM IST Nov 4 Fri
+- DEL vs JAI Dream11 Team Prediction Vivo Pro Kabaddi League: Captain, Vice-Captain, Playing Teams of Match 57 Between Dabang Delhi KC and Jaipur Pink Panthers at Shree Shivchhatrapati Sports Complex, Pune at 8:30 PM IST Nov 4 Fri

 - PAT vs MUM Dream11 Team Prediction Vivo Pro Kabaddi League: Captain, Vice-Captain, Playing Teams of Match 56 Between Patna Pirates vs U Mumba at Shree Kanteerva Indoor Stadium, Bengaluru at 7:30 PM IST Nov 4 Fri